r00t-3xp10it/hacking-material-books/metasploit-RC[ERB]/metasploit-API/writing_a_linux_post_module_from_scratch.md

 ### writing the 'agressive_dump' advanced option funtion
 ![msf-auxiliarys](http://i.cubeupload.com/dnwV7r.png)<br />

-      The database['AGRESSIVE_DUMP'] contains the module advanced_option current settings (false or true) and its configurated as 'false' by default (user needs to set the option to 'true' to run this funtion)

-      HINT: In ruby every IF funtion must be closed by the END statement.

 The line 74 checks whats the settings of 'AGRESSIVE_DUMP' advanced option (if its **true** then it will run the funtion)<br />
 The line 75 **print_status()** prints a msg on screen for users to know that the module its working<br />
 The line 76 **Rex::sleep(0.5)** makes a pause in script execution for half a second<br />
+`HINT: In ruby every IF funtion must be closed by the END statement.`

 <br /><br />